-“Having access to a large amount of unsecured debt can cause problems,” he continues.
+“Having access to a large amount of unsecured debt can cause problems,” she continues.
 If you already have a large loan or a revolving line of credit, it may raise questions with the lender.
-“If a borrower has a $60k available limit on revolving credit cards,” Garraway adds, “a lender may wonder why they are applying for an additional revolving balance.”
+“If a borrower has a $60k available limit on revolving credit cards,” Figueroa adds, “a lender may wonder why they are applying for an additional revolving balance.”

 Interest rates matter when applying for personal loans.
 They could mean the difference between paying hundreds and paying thousands in interest alone over the loan term.

 Comparing lenders is essential.
 Just by doing a little research, you can find out if the terms of the loan will work in your favor.
 Rates and loan terms can vary from one individual to the next, depending on your unique credit situation and history.
 In some cases, you may be able to get a better rate or loan amount simply because you have an existing relationship with the financial institution.

 Interest rates aren’t the only item on the shopping list.
 It also helps to work with a financial institution that you can trust.
 You can’t put a price on customer service and helpful loan servicers.

 Considering Only the Monthly Payments

 Some people may read the fine print and look at the additional fees but fail to consider them when comparing different loans.
 While you want to look for the best interest rates, make sure that you factor all costs into your calculations.